-(a) Substances, including mixtures and solutions (liquid or solid) which, even in small quantities, ignite within five minutes of coming in contact with air.
+(a) Liquid or solid substanceswhich, even in small quantities, ignite within five minutes of coming in contact with air.
 These substances are the most liable to spontaneous combustion and are called pyrophoric substances;

 (b) Other substances which, in contact with air and without an energy supply, are liable to self-heating.
-These substances will ignite only when in large amounts (kilograms) and after long periods of time (hours or days) and are called self-heating substances.
+They will ignite only when in large amounts (kilograms) and after long periods of time (hours or days) and are called self-heating substances.